-In normal case, railway track is laid on ballast at formation level over blanket layer which rests on embankment.
-Strengthening layer of any cohesive material is provided on side slopes of embankment.
-Between blanket and embankment, there can be embankment sub-grade that would be of defined thickness and follows the required cross slope.
+In normal cases, the railway track cross-section is laid on ballast at formation level over a blanket layer which rests on the embankment.
+A strengthening layer of any cohesive material is provided on the side slopes of the embankment.
+Between the blanket and embankment, there can be an embankment subgrade that would be of a defined thickness and follows the required cross slope.

-At places where formation level is very high because of design requirement that results in very high embankment.
-High embankment is achieved at site by providing side slope berms of specific widths at regular depth intervals say around 3 to 6 m.
+At places where the formation level is very high because of design requirements that result in a very high embankment.
+The high embankment is achieved at the site by providing side slope berms of specific widths at regular depth intervals, say around 3 to 6 m.
 When strengthening layer/layers are provided, those should follow the side slopes with berms.